 | Squarespace Commerce + PayFast | 3.5% + R2.00 | R37 | R3,700 |

-Shopify’s additional transaction fee for third-party gateways makes it the most expensive for payment processing in SA.
+Shopify’s additional transaction fee for third-party gateways makes it the most expensive for payment processing in South Africa.
 WooCommerce and Squarespace do not charge additional fees beyond your gateway’s charges.
-On R100,000 monthly sales, the difference between Shopify Basic and WooCommerce is R2,000/month — R24,000/year.
+On R100,000 monthly sales, the difference between Shopify Basic and WooCommerce is R2,000 per month — R24,000 per year.
+For deeper detail on payment gateway selection, read our Shopify payment gateways guide.

-Transaction fees are the most commonly overlooked component of ecommerce website cost South Africa.
-On R100,000 monthly sales, the difference between platforms is R2,000/month in transaction fees alone — R24,000/year.
+Transaction fees are the most commonly overlooked component of an ecommerce build.
+On R100,000 monthly sales, the difference between platforms is R2,000 per month in transaction fees alone — R24,000 per year.
 Always factor transaction fees into your platform comparison, not just subscription costs.

 Ecommerce Website Cost South Africa: Apps, Plugins, and Extensions

-Ecommerce website cost South Africa app and plugin costs are the most commonly underestimated component — many essential features require paid add-ons regardless of platform.
+App and plugin costs are the most commonly underestimated component — many essential ecommerce features require paid add-ons regardless of platform.

 | Functionality | Shopify App Cost | WooCommerce Plugin Cost |